 Burr & Forman Provides Notice of Data Security Incident

 BIRMINGHAM, Ala., Jan.
-9, 2024 /PRNewswire/ -- Burr & Forman LLP ("Burr & Forman"), a law firm based in Birmingham, Alabama, recently experienced a data security incident that impacted data belonging our clients.
+12, 2024 /PRNewswire/ -- Burr & Forman LLP ("Burr & Forman"), a law firm based in Birmingham, Alabama, recently experienced a data security incident that impacted data belonging to some of its clients.
 The incident did not impact computer systems belonging to Burr & Forman's clients in any way.
 On January 9, 2024, Burr & Forman began notifying impacted individuals of this incident and provided resources to assist them.

 On October 23, 2023, Burr & Forman became aware of anomalous activity on one of the laptops in its network.
 Burr & Forman activated its Incident Response Plan to initiate an investigation of the incident.
 Burr & Forman engaged cybersecurity experts to assist with the investigative process.
 The investigation indicates that an unauthorized actor gained access to certain documents and information from Burr & Forman's systems.
 On or about November 10, 2023, the investigation determined that some personal information was contained within the affected data.
 Burr & Forman notified Oceans Healthcare of this incident on November 10, 2023.
 Since that time, Burr & Forman has been coordinating with Oceans Healthcare to provide notice to affected individuals.
 The incident did not affect computer systems belonging to Oceans Healthcare.